Berlin-Kobayashi/trainspotter/README.md

 ### Ideas
 Priority|Idea
 ---|---
-1|Use flag.FlagSet to enable sub commands
+1|Add unit tests
-2|Add unit tests
+2|Use flag.FlagSet to enable sub commands
 3|Add separate command for searching for place IDs and lineNames 4|Rewrite trafficlight in go
 5|Add support for config files instead of arguments and options